Native Garden Tours

 Botanical Field Trips to Stable M

 Learn how to identify plants, explore different habitats, and see how many species you can find with the help of the iNaturalist app.
 Botanical Belonging has partnered with a nearby 73-acre property called Stable M to launch a year-long series of field trips aimed at teaching plant identification skills and fostering greater appreciation of a diversity of local habitats.
-Field trips will be the second Thursday of the month, April-October, 6-8pm, at Stable M (5 minutes south of Happy Apple’s Farm).

 Volunteer Workdays